diogoalmiro/arms-manager/README.md

 #### Mail Configuration

-The other available component allows you to set the configuration of the mail server (in case of any updates) and allows you to test the configuration.
+This component allows you to set the configuration of the mail server and allows you to test the configuration.

 ![Mail Configuration](imgs/mail-configuration.jpg)

+### System Actions

+This component is the web version of the system tray, in case your computer don't support it.